Galapagos

 Human Galápagos: Boundaries, Territories and Places, un libro que combina ciencia, diseño y sostenibilidad para abordar los retos humanos y ecológicos de las Islas Galápagos.
 A lo largo de nueve capítulos, explora ideas sobre urbanismo sostenible, biodiversidad, energías renovables, gestión del agua y diseño medioambiental, todo ello centrado en un objetivo claro: la vida humana y su equilibrio con la naturaleza.
 Esta obra es fruto de la colaboración de expertos internacionales durante la VI Cumbre APRU SCL 2023, que reunió propuestas para nuevas formas de vivir, planificar y coexistir en uno de los ecosistemas más frágiles del planeta.

-Human Galapagos: Boundaries, Territories and Places es más que un libro, marca un hito para APRU SCL, ya que se convierte en la primera publicación académica nacida de una de sus conferencias anuales.
-Forma parte de la reconocida serie Social and Ecological Interactions in the Galapagos Islands (SESGI), que presenta investigaciones pioneras sobre la sostenibilidad y la transformación social en el archipiélago.
+Human Galápagos: Boundaries, Territories and Places es más que un libro, marca un hito para APRU SCL, ya que se convierte en la primera publicación académica nacida de una de sus conferencias anuales.
+Forma parte de la reconocida serie Social and Ecological Interactions in the Galápagos Islands (SESGI), que presenta investigaciones pioneras sobre la sostenibilidad y la transformación social en el archipiélago.

 Explore nuestras 11 fascinantes publicaciones del GSC aquí: